|Course Name:||ZSX Primus IV & Supermini200 training|

 |Course Times:||9 a.m. – 4 p.m.
 (CET)|

 The trainings focus on the practical use of Rigaku spectrometers and software.
 The sessions will mainly take place at the instrument and well selected examples and exercises will be used to make you familiar with basic principles and functionality.

-The courses give an overview of the ZSX Software, cover on the one hand the standardless SQX-Analysis and approaches to refining SQX results.
+The courses give an overview of the ZSX Guidance software, cover on the one hand the standardless SQX-Analysis and approaches to refining SQX results.
 On the other hand, strategies are explained how to develop quantitative analysis methods (calibrations) considering the respective analytical situation (line overlaps, matrix & preparation effects etc.).

 Depending on the participants’ analytical requirements, special topics will be explained during the course on request (e.g. spot analysis & mapping, thin film, filters etc.)

 Who Should Attend

 Chemists, Operators, Engineers, Research Scientists and University Students in University and Operators of the XRF spectrometers supplied by Rigaku.

 How to Join

 Registration is required.
 The number of places is limited.

-An email with the details and online training link will be sent to registered attendees prior to the training course.
+An email with the details will be sent to registered attendees prior to the training course.

 |9:00 – 12:00||1.
 Welcome and Introduction|